What is Form W9?

 How do companies distribute Form W9?

-Employers wanting to more easily distribute Form W9 to contractors have several options at their disposal, however they vary significantly in terms of cost, effectiveness, and labor intensity, making it hard to determine who each method is best suited for.
+Employers wanting to more easily distribute Form W9 to contractors have several options at their disposal; however, they vary significantly in terms of cost, effectiveness, and labor intensity, making it hard to determine to whom each method is best suited.

 The following table evaluates each according to the aforementioned factors: